Who we are

 Our Community's offerings include:

-- Institute of Community Directors Australia - the best-practice governance network for the members of Australian not-for-profit boards, committees and councils, and the senior staff who work alongside them

-- providing ideas and advice for community leaders
+- Institute of Community Directors Australia: The best-practice governance network for the members of Australian not-for-profit and government boards and committees, and the senior staff who work alongside them - providing ideas and advice for community leaders

-- FundingCentre.com.au - the best place to go to get information on grants and fundraising in Australia
+- FundingCentre.com.au: The best place to go to get and store information on grants and fundraising in Australia

 - Communities in Control: Australia's most inspiring annual community sector gathering: thought leadership for the not-for-profit sector

-- SmartyGrants - software, data science and grantmaking intelligence for revolutionary grantmakers
+- SmartyGrants: Software, data science and intelligence for revolutionary grantmakers - accelerating outcomes and impact.

-- The Innovation Lab - the engine room for sharing ideas and mobilising data to drive social change
+- The Innovation Lab: The engine room for sharing ideas and mobilising data science to drive social change